6.2 Consultation within government

 Department of the Premier and Cabinet

-The Policy Division must be consulted in relation to all Cabinet proposals.
+The Cabinet Office must be consulted in relation to all Cabinet proposals.
 Consultation must begin at the commencement of the policy development process with close liaison maintained through the whole process leading to Cabinet consideration.

-The Policy Division has a primary role of coordination of government policy by facilitating consultation through the network of Division contacts allocated to departments.
-Their involvement in the development process from an early stage is essential to ensure the best possible policy outcome.
-A full description of the role of the Policy Division is described in Chapter 2.3.
+The Cabinet Office has a primary role of coordination of government policy, their involvement in the development process from an early stage is essential to ensure the best possible policy outcome.

-Policy Division must be consulted in relation to all submissions to Queensland Parliamentary Committees, all responses to Queensland Parliamentary Committee reports, and all submissions to Commonwealth inquiries and Commonwealth Parliamentary Committees, including individual agency submissions of a factual nature only which are not going to Cabinet.
-(See also Chapter 8.3.1.)
+The Cabinet Office must be consulted in relation to all submissions to Queensland Parliamentary Committees, all responses to Queensland Parliamentary Committee reports, and all submissions to Commonwealth inquiries and Commonwealth Parliamentary Committees, including individual agency submissions of a factual nature only which are not going to Cabinet.
+(See also 8.0 Parliament and Legislation).

-Policy Division should be consulted where submissions progressing legislative proposals are likely to impact on Government institutions.
-There is a requirement to prepare an Institutional Impact Statement in these circumstances (see Chapter 5.4.3).
-Policy Division has administrative responsibility for the Government Institutional Impact Statement Guideline.
+The Cabinet Office should be consulted where submissions progressing legislative proposals are likely to impact on Government institutions.
+There is a requirement to prepare an Institutional Impact Statement in these circumstances in accordance with the Government Institutional Impact Statement Guideline (see Preparation of the body of a Cabinet or Cabinet Committee submission in Appendices ).
+The Cabinet Office should also be consulted on subordinate legislation, including whether it should be classed as ‘significant’ and require Cabinet approval to progress (refer to 8.6 Subordinate Legislation).

 Parliamentary Liaison Officer

-The Parliamentary Liaison Officer must be consulted on all proposed legislation.
+The Parliamentary Liaison Officer must be consulted on all proposed legislation, including amendments, responses to Parliamentary Committees, Committee referrals and the proposed establishment of inquiries.
 Consultation must begin when timelines for the passage and commencement of the legislation are being considered.
 This is often at the policy submission stage.
 Consultation must also occur on all Authority to Prepare and Authority to Introduce submissions.
 The purpose of this consultation is to ensure that sufficient time has been allowed for introduction, review by a relevant Parliamentary Portfolio Committee/s, and passage.

 The Premier's written approval is required before any public announcement or arrangements are made concerning the passage and commencement of legislation.
-Refer to Chapter 7.1.5 Monitoring the legislative program.
+Refer to 8.2.4 Monitoring the legislative program.

-Executive Services (Policy Submissions - Establishment of government body and Significant Appointment submissions)
+Governance and Constitutional Services (Policy Submissions - Establishment of Government Body and Significant Appointment submissions)

-Where a department is proposing any major, sensitive, controversial, major impact, and/or television or equivalent advertising campaigns, Communication Services, Department of the Premier and Cabinet, should be aware of this proposal and provide advice in relation to the process for obtaining relevant approvals (email gacc@premiers.qld.gov.au).
+Where a department is proposing any major, sensitive, controversial, major impact, and/or television or equivalent advertising campaigns, Strategic Communication, should be aware of this proposal and provide advice in relation to the process for obtaining relevant approvals (email gacc@premiers.qld.gov.au).

 Office of the Queensland Parliamentary Counsel (OQPC)